NguyenBichNgocLe/school_management/README.md

 # Simple School Management System

-## This Backend Version of School Management System has NOT work with frontend yet
+## This Backend Version of the School Management System has NOT worked with frontend yet

 ## Usage
 1. Clone the repository